Players (Angel)

-"Players" is episode 16 of season 4 in the television show Angel.
+"Players" is the 16th episode of the fourth season of the American television series Angel.
 Gwen Raiden returns to ask Gunn to help her rescue a young girl from a wealthy and powerful tycoon.
 Meanwhile, Angel and the rest of his team are researching Cordelia’s sudden pregnancy.

 Plot

 Gwen exchanges money for information with a man in downtown Los Angeles and is then soon struck by lightning.
 She is planning a heist, ostensibly to rescue a young girl, Lisa, from a tycoon who kidnapped her from the head of a company over a business deal gone bad.
 She enlists the help of Gunn, someone suave enough for the job.
 They arrive by limo at the tycoon's compound, dressed in formal wear for a dinner party.
 After some difficulty, Gunn gains entrance by greeting the host, Takeshi Morimoto, in Japanese, and charming him based on Gwen's dossier of Morimoto's charitable work.

 It soon becomes apparent to Gunn that Gwen has tricked him: Instead of a kidnapped girl, Gwen is after a high-tech military device titled L.I.S.A. which will enable Gwen to control her electrical powers and touch other people.
 Gunn is caught in the ruse taking the daughter of Morimoto, though he is able to fight his way free.
 He finds Gwen after the distraction he had created for her, but they are cornered by Morimoto and his men.
 Gwen sends a shock of electricity through them all, and Gunn and Gwen escape back to her place.
 They test the device, a prototype that regulates components of the body for the purpose of stealth, on Gwen.
 It enters her system through her bare back, and they both realize it works.
 With relief, the two kiss.
 Without much human contact in all her years and knowing that L.I.S.A. is only a prototype, Gwen is reluctant to let things continue, but Gunn convinces her otherwise, and they continue to kiss and it is implied that they have sex.